Job Seekers Checklist & Toolkit

 Dear (find example person),

-I am a recent Lehigh graduate, class of 2020 and looking to use my Economic degree in positions related to politics, policy, or government.
+I am a Lehigh student , class of 2021 and looking to use my Economic degree in positions related to politics, policy, or government.
 Based on your background, I thought you might have some helpful advice or suggestions on how I can shape my job search.
 Could you share some job titles you would suggest I search for on job boards?
 Do you have company recommendations in the New York area that I should connect to?
-I would also love to share my resume with you in case you are able to share it with anyone you know is hiring.
-I’d love to hear your advice about what steps I could take to help me identify job openings and ways to make my applications more competitive.
+Would it be ok if I shared my resume with you in case you are able to share it with anyone you know is hiring?
+I would value your advice about what steps I could take to help me identify job openings and ways to make my applications more competitive.

 Networking is also putting your existing network to work for you.
 Don’t be afraid to ask friends, family, neighbors, faculty, or other contacts “Do you know anyone who works in (industry or job field) that I could reach out to?
 I’d love to ask them about their career path and job search advice.”
 Let everyone around you know about your next career steps so you can see if they have contact or information that would be valuable for you.